tangshuang/componer/README.md

 ### cpon init

-create a new componout with componer templates, which has three type, npm, component and app.
+create a new componout with componer templates, which has three type, npm, bower and app.
 Componer will ask you some questions, you could just follow the questions and give the answers.

 ### cpon install [-F|--force]